 Time, Bergson, and the Cinematographical Mechanism

-Henri Bergson and the philosophical properties of cinema
+Henri Bergson on the philosophical properties of cinema

 The “Cinematographic Mechanism“